cristabraun/LighterHealth/replit.md

 - Development server with Vite integration for HMR

 **Authentication System**:
-- Replit Auth via OpenID Connect (passport.js)
-- PostgreSQL session storage (connect-pg-simple)
-- Token refresh handling for long-lived sessions
+- JWT-based authentication with httpOnly cookies (for Vercel compatibility)
+- Email/password registration and login
+- Centralized `toSafeUser()` helper strips passwordHash from all API responses
-- Automatic user upsert on login
+- Automatic user creation on registration
+- Fallback to Replit Auth in development environment

 **Data Storage**:
 - PostgreSQL database (Neon) with DatabaseStorage class